jhonatanfaber/vue-exercises/projects/3º stock_traider/README.md

 ![description](https://i.gyazo.com/bc30c9a281daa1e4041c8ba1a4404100.gif "Error message")

-> In this project I'm using Vuex to centralize state management and Vue router to create a Single-page Application
+> In this project I'm using Vuex to centralize state management and Vue router to create a Single-page Application.

+You have an initial amount of funds.
+Every time you buy a new item, that amount will decrease or not, depending on your selling and buying.
+You can also 'end day' and the price of the items will change.
+If you wish, you can save your purchase so that you can load it later.
+If you want to buy and do not have funds enough , an error will be shown.

 ## Build Setup